Birth Defect Lawyer | Medical Malpractice Lawsuit

 Failure to Diagnose Birth Defects

 In some cases, a birth defect may be so severe that parents may make the extremely difficult decision to terminate the pregnancy.
-This can avoid health risks to the mother, unnecessary pain and suffering of the child, and more.
+In fact, to avoid health risks to the mother, unnecessary pain and suffering of the child, and more.
 Medical professionals should carefully screen for birth defects as part of a mother’s prenatal care.

-Birth Defect Lawyer: How The Carlson Law Firm Can Help
+Birth Defect Attorney: How The Carlson Law Firm Can Help

 If you or someone you know has a child with birth defects after taking any of these medications, contact a birth defect lawyer immediately.
-The Carlson Law Firm is equipped with a defective drug department that may be able to help you receive compensation for your losses.
+The Carlson Law Firm has a defective drug department that may be able to help you receive compensation for your losses.
 Contact us for a free consultation to see if you have a case.